coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 spatial dimensions or remoteness of the locations, make physical sampling impossible or impractical.
 One drawback is that satellite data are often rectangular, whereas geographical locations can have irregular boundaries.
-Examples of locations with boundaries include marine protected area or marine physical, biological, and ecological divisions like the Longhurst Marine Provinces.
+Examples of boundaries include marine protected areas or marine physical, biological, and ecological divisions like the Longhurst Marine Provinces.

 ## Objectives

-In this tutorial we will learn how to download a timeseries of SST satellite data from an ERDDAP server, and then masked the data to retain only the data within an irregular geographical boundary (polygon).
+In this tutorial we will learn how to download a timeseries of SST satellite data from an ERDDAP server, and then mask the data to retain only the data within an irregular geographical boundary (polygon).
 We will then plot a yearly seasonal cycle from within the boundary.